-The key to a quality education, online or classroom based, is the interaction between you, your classmates, and your professors.
+The key to a quality education, online or classroom-based, is the interaction between you, your classmates, and your professors.
 Additionally, online or in person, establishing relationships with professors and classmates helps create a more rewarding experience.

-Relating with Instructors
+Relating to Instructors

 Your instructors want to know that you are committed to learning and successfully completing the course and that you haven’t mistakenly decided an online course is an “easier way out” than learning in a traditional, physical classroom.
 Thus, demonstrating that you are engaged in the course is important.

 Sit in the front row.

 In traditional, physical classrooms, students who sit in the front row give themselves an advantage.
 It has been said that students in the front row are often more in tune with the instructor, take better notes, and participate in more class discussions.
 Naturally, these study habits may translate to a better comprehension of the course material and possibly result in higher grades.
 In an online environment, the instructor assesses your participation and your contributions to the course through your postings and submissions.
 Therefore, it is to your benefit to post regularly, rather than only interacting at the bare minimum.
 Instructors want to know your thoughts about the material, just as they would in a traditional setting.
 Here are some tips:

 - Engage in discussions in a timely manner.